 Like many other U.S. cities, distracted driving in Las Vegas is a major problem.
-According to Zero Fatalities Nevada, 59 people died on Nevada roadways in distracted driving accidents between 2015 and 2019.
+According to the Nevada Department of Transportation (NDOT), 59 people died on Nevada roadways in distracted driving accidents between 2015 and 2019.
 That’s about 3.7% of Nevada’s total traffic accident fatalities.
 While that may not seem like a lot at first glance, it’s much more sobering when you consider that distracted driving crashes are some of the most underreported accidents.

 Unlike drunk driving, which can be measured with BAC testing, most distracted driving accident statistics rely on self-reporting—which, in the case of fatal accidents, isn’t always possible.
 In addition, many distracted drivers aren’t likely to admit to engaging in this type of illegal behavior after an accident.
 Unless investigating officers find evidence of distractions in the wreckage, the real cause of these accidents may go undetected.